Buy Desktop Computers and Monitors Online @ Best Price in Bahrain

 RAM: RAM or Random Access Memory is your PC’s “short-term memory”.
 When you load a program, open a file or do nearly anything else, that task is loaded into the RAM – so the more RAM, the more complex tasks your PC can focus on at once.
 Together with processing power, RAM helps your desktop PC’s operating system run more quickly and efficiently, as well as handling high-volume tasks like gaming.

-OPERATING SYSTEM: An operating system (OS) is the main way you interact with your PC, providing a simple interface for installing and running programs, moving files around and so on.
+OPERATING SYSTEM: An operating system (OS) is the main way you interact with your PC, providing a simple interface for installing and running programs, moving files around, and so on.
 Windows and Mac OS are two of the most popular types of operating systems.
 If you’re buying an Apple desktop like an iMac, you’ll likely be using Mac OS, while on most other PCs you’ll be using Windows.
 Other operating systems, such as Linux, are available too, though they take a bit more work and technical knowledge to set up and use.

-STORAGE: All the files, programs and games on your PC are kept on its storage or hard drive, which you can think of as the computer’s “long-term memory”.
+STORAGE: All the files, programs, and games on your PC are kept on its storage or hard drive, which you can think of as the computer’s “long-term memory”.
 The more storage available, the more you can keep on there.
 Desktop PCs usually have lots of storage, usually starting at 500GB to 1TB, which is plenty for the average user.

-MONITORS: A desktop monitor is the screen you use to operate your PC.
+MONITORS: A desktop monitor is a screen you use to operate your PC.
 They’re usually sold separately to the main tower, unless you buy an all-in-one PC such as an iMac or HP EliteOne, in which case the internal components are all housed within the monitor unit.
 There’s a vast range of brands, sizes, and features to choose from when buying a monitor.
 Much like a TV, the main things to consider are screen size, resolution, and budget – how will you be using it, and what are you prepared to splash out for the best possible picture?

 MOUSE & KEYBOARD: The mouse and keyboard has been the main way of operating PCs for decades, offering a simple and effective way to use the operating system, as well as for typing, browsing, and gaming.
 Desktop PCs are often sold with a mouse and keyboard included, and for casual users, the out-of-the-box models may be all they’ll need.
 However, there are more advanced (and stylish) options available for those who want them.
 Keen gamers will probably want to upgrade to a dedicated gaming mouse, which offers greater precision and a wider range of features than standard models.